rmartico/UBUMonitorDocs_en/docs/source/clustering/index.rst

   Partitional clustering algorithms.

-Depending on the algorithm selected, the different parameters to be set are shown on the right.
-Those parameters are different for each algorithm.
+Depending on the algorithm selected, different parameters to adjust are shown on the right.
+These parameters are different for each algorithm.

 .. figure:: images/opciones_particional.png
   :width: 600